Last Updated: May 11, 2026

 Trivagizole 3 is a drug marketed by Sun Pharma Canada and is included in one NDA.

 The generic ingredient in TRIVAGIZOLE 3 is clotrimazole.
 There are eleven drug master file entries for this compound.
-Twenty-seven suppliers are listed for this compound.
+Twenty-nine suppliers are listed for this compound.
 Additional details are available on the clotrimazole profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Trivagizole 3